-- Our pick for the Best Usenet Client is: SABnzbd (Windows, Mac and Linux)
+- My pick for the best Usenet Client is: SABnzbd (Windows, Mac and Linux)

-- On Android, the best client is PowerNZB, see our review here
+- On Android, the best client is PowerNZB — see my review here

 If you use Chrome, you can use this plug-in: SABConnect++